dotnet/docs/docs/architecture/modernize-with-azure-containers/modernize-existing-apps-to-cloud-optimized/choosing-azure-compute-options-for-container-based-applications.md

 After a deeper analysis of the application’s needs, the product selected could be different.
 But, as a starting point, it is good to have initial guidance from where you can start evaluating and testing based on certain priority.

-In the next table, you can see a breakdown of different kinds of apps and their possible and recommended Azure hosting scenarios.
+In the following table, you can see a breakdown of different kinds of apps and their possible and recommended Azure hosting scenarios.

 | Application Architecture | VMs - Azure Virtual Machines | ACI - Azure Container Instances | Azure App Service (w-w/o containers) | AKS - Azure Kubernetes Services | Azure Functions | Azure Batch |
 |:------------------------:|:--:|:--:|:--:|:--:|:--:|:--:|